 Giving your buyers an image zoom feature automatically adds to the customer experience.
 It’s a positive addition, by the way.
-Users almost always mouse over an image to see if they can zoom into the image to see the product up close, and with more scrutiny.
+Users almost always mouse over an eCommerce product image to see if they can zoom into the image to see the product up close, and with more scrutiny.
 If they see that your images are in fact not zoomable, they’ll be left very unsatisfied.
 And what will happen as a result?
 An increased bounce rate.

 We’ll reuse our SHEIN example.
 Their product images are zoomable, allowing users to have a closer look at the texture of the clothes and the material.
 This increases the likelihood of the customer going through with a purchase because they get all the necessary information they need.

 Here’s another example of a zoomable image for a vintage clock.
-The zoomable image allows users to see little details of the product, allowing them to better visualise what the product will look like in their homes.
+The zoomable image allows users to see little details of the product, allowing them to better visualize what the product will look like in their homes.

 3. Observe the basics of image SEO.

-Images, just like product descriptions, need to be optimised for search engines.
+Images, just like product descriptions, need to be optimized for search engines.
 Providing the right meta descriptions can cause your images to rank higher.
 It’s also important to give your images alt text and title text.

 This data is also important for visually impaired shoppers, who rely on alt text to know what the image is about.
 They depend on your metadata to tell them what those images are and what they look like.
 Beyond alt text and title text, you’ll also want to consider your strategy for using captions with your photos.

-The name of your images also matters to search engine web crawlers, so don’t leave the name at “AP977631”.
+The name of your eCommerce product images also matters to search engine web crawlers, so don’t leave the name at “AP977631”.
 We know it’s much easier to leave it at the name that your computer, camera, or phone assigned to it.
 But this can be detrimental to your SEO.
 Give appropriate file names to each of your images, so search engine web crawlers can know what it is, or what it shows.

 4. Use a white background for your products.